mdnirakib51/mdnirakib51/README.md

 <h2 align="center">🚀 About Me</h2>

 <p align="center">
 I am a consummate professional, who is efficient, helpful, and exacting in everything that I do.
-I will treat every project with the same dedication and integrity as if it were my very own.<br>
-I pride myself on writing clean code that is easily readable for any future modifications.<br>
+I will treat every project with the same dedication and integrity as if it were my very own.
+I pride myself on writing clean code that is easily readable for any future modifications.
 I am positive, friendly, and a very responsible Developer.
 </p>

-<h2 align="center">🚀 Main skills:</h2>
+<h2 align="center">🚀 Main skills</h2>
 <p align="center">
 <img src="https://img.icons8.com/color/48/dart.png" alt="dart"/>
 <img src="https://img.icons8.com/color/48/flutter.png" alt="flutter"/>